Choleeee/advanced-tutorial/readme.md

 ros2 launch vrx_gz competition.launch.py world:=stationkeeping_task urdf:=`pwd`/wamv_target.urdf

 ---
-## Running the package (Aka controlling the boat in the simulator
+## Running the package (Aka controlling the boat in the simulator)
-Then, go to the command terminal and open another window, cd the workspace with your package (remember to source the workspace with /opt/ros/<distro>/setup.bash and source install/local_setup.bash)
+Then, go to the command terminal and open another window, cd the workspace with your package (remember to source the workspace with /opt/ros/distro/setup.bash and source install/local_setup.bash)

 Then run your package
 `ros2 run <package name> <executable>`